ibexa/documentation-developer/docs/trainings/commerce/pim/011_product_modeling.md

 The following is an example of a bicycle feature model sketch.
 As you can see, it's a rich and complex matrix.
-And it doesn't involve different brands and models for the same feature yet.
+And it doesn't even involve different brands and models for the same feature yet!

 - Bicycle:
     - Frameset: